EATS Board Member, 2017-2018

 From 2011-2014, I worked in the school of Politics and International Relations, University of Nottingham with Professor Andreas Bieler under the ESRC research grant: Globalisation, national transformation and workers' rights: An analysis of Chinese labour within the global economy'.
 From this research project, I extended my research interest from government/business relationship to government/business/workers relationship in China and later on in Taiwan.

 From 2014 June, I secured a tenure position as Assistant Professor at school of Contemporary Chinese studies and then from 2016 August I transferred into school of Politics and International Relations.
 I received the CCK foundation’s support to my current research project in July 2014: 'Chinese Investment in Taiwan: Opportunities or Challenges to Taiwan's Industrial Development?'
 This project aims to investigate bilateral cross-Strait economic activities and also, its impact on both societies.
 The project has finished in 2016 December however I am still working on relevant issues.

 In school of Politics and International Relations, I teach courses about China and East Asia economic regionalism, the international relations of China/Taiwan and the World, and also participated the teaching about Taiwan’s democratisation comparing to Hong Kong and China.
 I am also responsible for the Taiwan Studies Program(TSP) in Nottingham, The activities that we organise for the TSP in Nottingham including annual conference/roundtable from multidisciplinary fields related to Taiwan.
 We also organise regular seminars/documentary events for staffs and students to understand more about Taiwan.

-Dr Chun-Yi Lee, Lecturer at the School of Politics and International Relations, University of Nottingham.
+Dr Chun-Yi Lee, Associate Professor at the School of Politics and International Relations, University of Nottingham.